 Thanks to better diets and access to healthcare, more people are living longer.
-Earlier this year, John Tinniswood from Merseyside became the world’s oldest living person.
-The 112-year-old puts this achievement down to his regular fish and chips on a Friday and having hiked regularly when he was younger.
+Earlier this year, and before his death in November, John Tinniswood from Merseyside became the world’s oldest living person.
+The 112-year-old put that achievement down to his regular fish and chips on a Friday and having hiked regularly when he was younger.

 The Office for National Statistics (ONS) reports that over the next 15 years, the size of the UK population aged 85 years and over is projected to increase from 1.6 million to 2.6 million.